-It is very likely that NH snow cover will reduce as global temperatures rise over the coming century.
+It is very likely that Northern Hemisphere snow cover will reduce as global temperatures rise over the coming century.
 A retreat of permafrost extent with rising global temperatures is virtually certain.
 Snow cover changes result from precipitation and ablation changes, which are sometimes opposite.
-Projections of the NH spring snow covered area by the end of the 21st century vary between a decrease of 7 [3 to 10] % (RCP2.6) and 25 [18 to 32] % (RCP8.5) (Figure TS.18), but confidence is those numbers is only medium because snow processes in global climate models are strongly simplified.
+Projections of the Northern Hemisphere spring snow covered area by the end of the 21st century vary between -7% (RCP2.6) and -25% (RCP8.5) decrease and are fairly coherent among models (Figure TS.18).
 The projected changes in permafrost are a response not only to warming, but also to changes in snow cover, which exerts a control on the underlying soil.
 By the end of the 21st century, diagnosed near-surface permafrost area is projected to decrease by between 37% (RCP2.6) to 81% (RCP8.5) (medium confidence). {12.4.6}

-Figure TS.17 Northern Hemisphere (NH) sea ice extent in September over the late 20th century and the whole 21st century for the scenarios RCP2.6, RCP4.5, RCP6.0 and RCP8.5 in the CMIP5 models, and corresponding maps of multi-model results in 2081-2100 of NH September sea ice extent.
+Figure TS.17: Northern Hemisphere sea-ice extent in September over the late 20th century and the whole 21st century for the scenarios RCP2.6, RCP4.5, RCP6.0 and RCP8.5 in the CMIP5 models, and corresponding maps of multi-model results in 2081-2100 of Northern Hemisphere September sea ice extent.
 In the time series, the number of CMIP5 models to calculate the multi-model mean is indicated (subset in brackets).
-Time series are given as 5-year running means.
-The projected mean sea ice extent of a subset of models that most closely reproduce the climatological mean state and 1979-2012 trend of the Arctic sea ice is given (solid lines), with the minimum to maximum range of the subset indicated with shading.
+Time series are given as 5 year running means.
+The projected mean sea ice extent of a subset of models that most closely reproduce the climatological mean state and 1979-2012 trend of the Arctic sea ice is given (solid lines), with the min-max range of the subset indicated with shading.
 Black (grey shading) is the modelled historical evolution using historical reconstructed forcings.
 The CMIP5 multi-model mean is indicated with dashed lines.
-In the maps, the CMIP5 multi-model mean is given in white and the results for the subset in grey.
+In the maps, the CMIP5 multi-model mean is given in white color, the results for the subset in grey colour.
 Filled areas mark the averages over the 2081-2100 period, lines mark the sea ice extent averaged over the 1986-2005 period.
-The observed sea ice extent is given in pink as a time series and averaged over 1986-2005 as a pink line in the map.
-Further detail regarding the related Figures SPM.7b and SPM.8c is given in the TS Supplementary Material. {Figures 12.18, 12.29, 12.31}
+The observed sea ice extent is given in pink as a time series and averaged over 1986-2005 as a pink line in the map. {Figures 12.18, 12.29, 12.31}

-Figure TS.18 | (Top) Northern Hemisphere (NH) spring (March to April average) relative snow-covered area (RSCA) in CMIP5, obtained by dividing the simulated 5-year box smoothed spring snow-covered area (SCA) by the simulated average spring SCA of 1986-2005 reference period.
-(Bottom) NH diagnosed near-surface permafrost area in CMIP5, using 20-year average monthly surface air temperatures and snow depths.
+Figure TS.18: Top: Northern Hemisphere spring (March to April average) relative snow covered area (RSCA) in CMIP5, obtained by dividing the simulated 5-year box smoothed spring snow covered area (SCA) by the simulated average spring SCA of 1986-2005 reference period.
+Bottom: Northern hemisphere diagnosed near-surface permafrost area in CMIP5, using 20-year average monthly surface air temperatures and snow depths.
 Lines indicate the multi model average, shading indicates the inter-model spread (one standard deviation). {Figures 12.32, 12.33}

-TS.5.5.6 Projected Long-term Changes in the Ocean
+TS.5.5.6 Projected Long-Term Changes in the Ocean